 In the United States, birth injuries are estimated to occur in 2.6 percent of births.
-Superficial and temporary, functional and cosmetic sequelae, disability or even death can result as a consequence of birth-related injuries.
-The Agency for Healthcare Research and Quality (AHRQ) in the USA has determined seven categories of birth-related injuries, including:
+Superficial and temporary, functional and cosmetic sequelae, disability or even death can result as a consequence of birth-related injuries.2 The Agency for Healthcare research and quality (AHRQ) in the USA has determined seven categories of birth-related injuries including:

 - subdural /intracerebral hemorrhage

 - epicranial subaponeurotic hemorrhage

 - skeletal injuries

 - injuries to spine and spinal cord

 - peripheral and cranial nerve injuries

-- other types of specified and non-specified birth trauma.
+- other types of specified and non-specified birth trauma.2

 The process of birth, whether spontaneous or assisted, is inherently traumatic for the newborn.
-Birth-related injuries encompass both mechanical and hypoxic-ischemic events.
-The exact incidence of mechanical trauma at birth may be underestimated.
-An incidence of 0.82 percent, prevalence has been estimated at 9.5 per 1000 live births.
-Less than two percent of neonatal deaths result from severe birth trauma.
-These statistics are based on the most severe outcomes from birth trauma.
+Birth-related injuries encompass both mechanical and hypoxic-ischemic events.2 The exact incidence of mechanical trauma at birth may be underestimated.2 An incidence of 0.82 percent, prevalence has been estimated at 9.5 per 1000 live births.3 Less than 2 percent of neonatal deaths result from severe birth trauma.4 These statistics are based on the most severe outcomes from birth trauma.
 What are the consequences for the neonate who has less severe (mild or moderate) birth trauma?
 Neither the percentage of the infant population exposed to minor or moderate mechanical birth injuries, or their outcomes, appear to have been evaluated.
-Regardless of the reported incidence and prevalence of birth trauma, its true nature and long term sequalae are still poorly understood.

-The educational curriculum of pediatric chiropractors who work with the neonate should include the evaluation for the potential sequelae of birth injury or trauma.
-The evaluation should begin by obtaining a detailed gestational, labor/ delivery and postpartum history.
+Regardless of the reported incidence and prevalence of birth trauma, its true nature and long term sequalae are still poorly understood.2 should begin by obtaining a detailed gestational, labor/ delivery and postpartum history.
 The chiropractor, with a clear understanding of the possibility of in-utero constraint, interventions, or manual manipulations utilized can better understand the mechanism of injury or restriction of the fetus during the pregnancy or birth process.
 The chiropractor will utilize palpation, as well as neurologic and muscle testing, to formulate a differential diagnosis to help understand the cause of feeding dysfunction.
-This physical examination is comprised of observations of how the infant moves or does not move during feeding, palpation of the head, neck, mouth, and body, and an elicitation and observation for symmetry of primitive feeding reflexes to determine the status of neurologic function.
-It is important that the chiropractor pursue post graduate education for themselves and in the case of breastfeeding difficulties, consider working collaboratively with a healthcare professional, like an Internationally Board Certified Lactation Consultant (IBCLC).
-The IBCLC should be able to evaluate the infant's competency at breast or on the bottle including recognizing aspects of dysfunctional breastfeeding mechanics (preferred postures, restricted ranges of motion) and when to make appropriate referrals to chiropractors and osteopaths for adjustment or other manual mobilizations or therapies.
-Seeking professionals who are trained in performing a functional evaluation of the lips and tongue to rule out connective tissue tethering or "ties" is paramount.
-It is the authors' experience that there may also be other individuals, such as a speech and language pathologist or occupational therapist, who may focus on feeding difficulties.
+This physical examination is comprised of observations of how the infant moves or does not move during feeding, palpation of the head, neck, mouth, and body, and an elicitation and observation for symmetry of primitive feeding reflexes to determine the status of neurologic function.^{5,6} It is important that the chiropractor pursue post graduate education for themselves and in the case of breastfeeding difficulties, consider working collaboratively with a healthcare professional, like an Internationally Board Certified Lactation Consultant (IBCLC).
+The IBCLC should be able to evaluate the infant's competency at breast or on the bottle including recognizing aspects of dysfunctional breastfeeding mechanics (preferred postures, restricted ranges of motion) and when to make appropriate referrals to chiropractors and osteopaths for adjustment or other manual mobilizations or therapies.7 Seeking professionals who are trained in performing a functional evaluation of the lips and tongue to rule out connective tissue tethering or "ties" is paramount.^{7,8} It is the authors' experience that there may also be other individuals, such as a speech and language pathologist or occupational therapist, who may focus on feeding difficulties.
 If your dyad's goal is to breastfeed, it is important to communicate and ensure that they have specific expertise, knowledge, and a goal of breastfeeding as a focus on compensations, as the substitute of bottle, cup, and spoon feeding are often immediately implemented.